WackyTaco636/land-price-analysis/README.md

 The hypothesis is simple and threefold:

-*Outside of large demand centres, offered property will be comparibly cheaper.
+a) *Outside of large demand centres, offered property will be comparibly cheaper.*

-*The price of a property is directly correlated to it's size and thus comparison using linear regression will provide a statistically reliable fair-price valuation.
+b) *The price of a property is directly correlated to it's size and thus comparison using linear regression will provide a statistically reliable fair-price valuation.*

-*The gradient of the linear regression (price vs size within a zip-code) will be different depending on the zip-code (i.e. you may pay 500 EUR more per additional square-metre of land in a zip-code near Berlin, but may pay less per additional square-metre elsewhere).
+c) *The gradient of the linear regression (price vs size within a zip-code) will be different depending on the zip-code (i.e. you may pay 500 EUR more per additional square-metre of land in a zip-code near Berlin, but may pay less per additional square-metre elsewhere).*

 1.2) Methods of data gathering and statistical analysis